 Well the answer varies greatly depending on a lot of conditions.
 Water can literally start entering your system within seconds, but on a more localized level, starting in your mouth.
 Then the majority of water is absorbed in the large intestine, after being let out of the stomach.

 But here is where the aforementioned ’conditions’ are in play.
 If you drink water on an empty stomach, it can pass through the stomach into the large intestine and enter your bloodstream within 5 minutes(especially if the water is colder, compared to warm!).
-But, if you’re eating while drinking the water, you may have to wait upwards of 45 minutes before the water is passed into the intestines because the stomach must digest the food first.
+But, if you’re eating while drinking the water, you may have to wait upwards of 45 minutes before the water is passed into the intestines because the stomach must digest the food first, this can happen to dogs as well that’s why is important to keep them feed with good treats like the cbd dog treats.
 Overall, on average, it takes from 5 minutes to a total of 120 minutes for water to fully absorb into your bloodstream from the time of drinking.
 The University of Montreal did a study poetically called “Pharmacokinetic analysis of absorption, distribution and disappearance of ingested water labeled with D₂O in humans.” which has graphs and timelines explaining their study if you like that kind of stuff.

 So when you’re very thirsty and somewhat dehydrated, especially after something like cardio-heavy sports, drink water first then eat, or else your body will be dehydrated longer.

 On a side note, not all water you drink is fully absorbed into your system, especially if you drink a lot of water.
 Much of it is flushed out in your urine, and some in your stool.
 If you want an interesting read on water’s involvement in your bowels, the University of Michigan has a Bowel Function Anatomy paper that is a lot more in-depth.